0xfanify/docs/docs/tokenomics/how-to-calculate-dds.md

 ---
 sidebar_position: 6
-title: How to Calculate Odds?
+title: Odds Mathematics
 ---

-# 📊 How to Calculate Odds?
+# Odds Mathematics

 Fanify introduces a decentralized model where odds are calculated transparently based on real-time social sentiment ("hype").
 Here's how the process works:

-## 🔁 Workflow Overview
+## Workflow Overview

 1. **Data Collection:** Social media posts are gathered based on a campaign-specific hashtag (e.g., `#Chiliz_CHExPSG_20250713`).
 2. **Sentiment Classification:** AI models classify each post with a probability of support for each team.